icopy-site/awesome/docs/awesome/awesome-cl.md

   * see the Cookbook: [using VSCode with Alive](https://lispcookbook.github.io/cl-cookbook/vscode-alive.html)
 * [strict-paredit-vscode](https://marketplace.visualstudio.com/items?itemName=ailisp.strict-paredit) - structural editing and navigation like Emacs.

+## JetBrains

+* [SLT](https://github.com/Enerccio/SLT) -  an IDE Plugin for Itellij/Jetbrains IDE lineup implementing support for Common Lisp via SBCL and Slime/Swank.
+  - 🎉 NEW!
+Released in Jan, 2023.

 ## Geany (experimental) ##

 * [Geany-lisp](https://github.com/jasom/geany-lisp) is an experimental lisp mode for the [Geany](https://geany.org/) editor.